ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/best-practices-for-hwrt-lumen-performance/_next-steps.md

 ---
-next_step_guidance: PLACEHOLDER TEXT 1
+next_step_guidance: Try the Arm Mobile Studio learning path for an introduction to profiling and optimizing your applications.

-recommended_path: /learning-paths/PLACEHOLDER_CATEGORY/PLACEHOLDER_LEARNING_PATH/
+recommended_path: /learning-paths/smartphones-and-mobile/ams/

 further_reading:
     - resource: